HinTak/RaspberryPi-Dev/Customizing-Berryboot.md

 ```

 The `clean`, `modules`, `modules_install` targets are defined in the Linux kernel tree's top-level `Makefile`.
-The procedure is essentially the same for kernel modules included in the kernel source tree too.
+The procedure is essentially the same for kernel modules included in the kernel source tree (without the `-C ...` for the location of the kernel source) too.

 The steps are, look at the (partial)
 pre-configured kernel source tree at `/lib/modules/--curent_kernel--/build`, clean, build and install the modules (`M=`) in the current directory.
 The partial pre-configured kernel source tree is usually available as an additional `kernel-devel`, `kernel-headers` package for distribution-shipped
 kernels.